automata/noflo.github.io/documentation/_posts/2016-06-07-process-api.md

 The way the process api works is the async process function gets called for each event.
 If `done` does not get called, the process function will getting called, and the IPs that are passed to it keep getting appended to the buffer.

 <div class="note">
-Tip: <code>component.process</code> returns an instance of component, so you don't have to return it on your component definition.
+The <code>component.process</code> returns an instance of component, so you don't have to return it on your component definition.
 </div>